ash-project/ash/priv/documentation/topics/policies.md

 #### Policy

-Policies are evaluated from top to bottom.
 Every policy that applies must pass for a given request.
 For example, a policy might have a condition `action_type(:read)` and another one might have a condition like `actor_attribute_equals(:admin, true)`.
 If both apply (i.e an admin is using a read action), then both policies must pass.